 Semiconductor Supply Chain Control is Critical, But Export Restrictions May Hurt U.S. Companies, Event Hears

-The Chips and Science Act, while a good step, should not preclude developing a secure supply chain with other countries.
+The CHIPS and Science Act, while a good step, should not preclude developing a secure supply chain with other countries.

 WASHINGTON, January 12, 2023 — Gaps in the domestic microelectronics supply chain both expose potential U.S. vulnerabilities and highlight the importance of a multilateral approach with international allies, according to speakers at a Hudson Institute panel on Wednesday.